mtxslv/mobile_robotics/docs/notes/trajectory.md

 # 8th May Updates

-I noticed some errors on the theta angle.
+~I noticed some errors on the theta angle.
 If the angles are supposed to lay on the left circle's quadrants, it will be computed wrongly.
 That's because the math.atan() function limits the result between pi/2 and -pi/2.
 This happens when the end of the curve is at the left.
-Thus, I suggest summing the angle result from atan with 180º when the end of the curve is at the left side of the starting point.
+Thus, I suggest summing the angle result from atan with 180º when the end of the curve is at the left side of the starting point.~ **FIXED**

 Another error happens when the singularities are upside down (-pi/2).
 The algorithm works only with positive angles.
 What to do?
 I messaged Pablo to find out.